Hampton Roads Transit: District Commission

-Leadership
+Staff leadership

 William E. Harrell is the current president and CEO of Hampton Roads Transit.
 Harrell went to Hampton Roads Transit from Chesapeake, Virginia, where he was the city manager since June 2007.
 Harrell replaced interim CEO Phillip A. Shucet on April 2, 2012.

-Phillip A. Shucet was hired in February 2010 as an interim CEO to help complete construction of The Tide light rail while the company searches for a permanent replacement for long-time executive director Michael Townes.
-Townes was pressured by the board of directors and ultimately agreed to step down after the revelation of a $100 million cost overrun and a one-year delay on Norfolk's light-rail starter line, which has been named "The Tide".
-Shortly previously, Townes had been criticized for his handling of an employee embezzlement scheme.
-While he had not been directly involved in the earlier problem, a majority of the board members cited poor management and communication on his part in calling for him to step down.
+Prior to Shucet, Michael Townes served as CEO.

 Funding

 Hampton Roads Transit has approximately $30,000,000 dedicated revenue source from the Commonwealth of Virginia.
-Additional funding for service is provided with federal, state and local funding provided by member jurisdictions and farebox revenues.
-Local funding is provided based on the Cost Allocation Agreement – each city establishes how much service will be provided within its borders based on how much it is willing to pay for those services after all federal, state, and farebox revenues are applied.
+Additional funding for service is provided with federal, state, and local funding provided by member jurisdictions and farebox revenues.
+Local funding is provided based on a "Cost Allocation Agreement" in which each city establishes how much service will be provided within its borders based on how much it is willing to pay for those services after other revenues are applied.
 This means that the numbers of routes, service frequency, and service coverage areas as operated by Hampton Roads Transit are determined in each city during the annual budgetary cycle.